knpuniversity/ansible/knpu/ansistrano/secret-config.md

 to add a `--ask-vault-pass` flag.
 And then type, `beefpass`.

-If this gets really annoying, you can store the password in a file and use `vault-password-file` to point to it.
+If this gets really annoying, you can store the password in a file and use `--vault-password-file` to point to it.
 Just don't commit that file to your repository!

 And... done!
 Let's go check it out!
 Move out of the `current` directory and then back in.
 Deep breath: open `parameters.yml`.
 Yes!
 Everything has its dynamic vault